-4.3 The Industrial Revolution
+C. The Industrial Revolution

 The British Industrial Revolution undoubtedly had many causes.
-In Why Nations Fail, Jim and I emphasized how the process of economic and political change that started in the 17th century generated much better incentives and opportunities for a broader cross-section of society.
+In Why Nations Fail, Jim and I emphasized how the process of economic and political change that started in the seventeenth century generated much better incentives and opportunities for a broader cross section of society.
 As such, in terms of the current framework, this process has strong parallels to the mechanisms highlighted in the previous subsection.
-The notable difference was that these changes did much more than just improving the efficiency of the economy; they also unleashed fundamental technological innovations starting in the 18th century.
-This may have been because the greater inclusivity of institutions in Britain, which built on changes that had begun in the Middle Ages (see The Narrow Corridor, Chapters 5 and 6), ultimately crossed a threshold where innovation incentives became substantial and resistance to such innovation could no longer completely extinguish it.
-Or these changes may have been partly triggered by the fact that useful scientific and technological advances were already emerging in the 18th century, enabling better institutions to spearhead incentives for major innovations.
+The notable difference was that these changes did much more than just improve the efficiency of the economy; they also unleashed fundamental technological innovations starting in the eighteenth century.
+This may have been because the greater inclusivity of institutions in Britain, which built on changes that had begun in the Middle Ages (see chapters 5 and 6 of The Narrow Corridor), ultimately crossed a threshold where innovation incentives became substantial and resistance to such innovation could no longer completely extinguish it.
+Or these changes may have been partly triggered by the fact that useful scientific and technological advances were already emerging in the eighteenth century, enabling better institutions to spearhead incentives for major innovations.

-A complementary explanation is provided in Power and Progress, where Simon and I emphasized that changes in norms and ideology, which resulted from these social transformations, created new aspirations and opportunities for the "middling sort of Brits", who were encouraged to rise up within the social hierarchy through entrepreneurship, risk-taking and innovation (see Chapter 5).
+A complementary explanation is provided in Power and Progress, where Simon and I emphasized that changes in norms and ideology, which resulted from these social transformations, created new aspirations and opportunities for the "middling sort of Brits," who were encouraged to rise up within the social hierarchy through entrepreneurship, risk taking, and innovation (see chapter 5 of Power and Progress).